aristofun/ansible-rails-books/README.md

 # Simple VPS provisioning for simple programmers

-*In honor of all those brave programmers who have disappeared into devops messy swamps*
+*In honor of all those brave programmers who have disappeared into devops swamps* 😀 just kidding

 ```
 1. Edit hosts.yml, edit options in up group_vars/*.yaml